jasonally/item-catalog/README.md

 13. `__init__.py` - Imports the Flask Blueprints and initializes the app.

 ### How to Run
 1. Install Vagrant and VirtualBox.
-If you need help installing Vagrant and VirtualBox, you can find details here: https://udacity.atlassian.net/wiki/display/BENDH/Vagrant+VM+Installation
+If you need help installing Vagrant and VirtualBox, you can find details [here](https://udacity.atlassian.net/wiki/display/BENDH/Vagrant+VM+Installation).
 2. Clone or download this repo to your computer.
 3. Launch the Vagrant virtual machine in Terminal (vagrant up and vagrant ssh).
 4. Navigate into the catalog directory and run the following command: